Do you have to miss out on the great features that Autoptimize comes with when running ads?

 General advice: Checking load order

-We discussed such an issue with the author of Autoptimize in their support forum here, which is a good resource to learn a bit more about Autoptimize as well.
+We discussed such an issue with the author of Autoptimize in their support forum here, which is an excellent resource to learn a bit more about Autoptimize.